Large Language Models are Contrastive Reasoners: Related Works

 \paragraph{Large language models and prompting} Recently, LLMs~\cite{zhao2023survey} like ChatGPT and GPT-4~\cite{openai2023gpt4} have gained significant attention.
 Researchers find that scaling pre-trained language models often leads to an improved model capacity on downstream tasks.
 These large-sized models show different behaviors from smaller models and display surprising abilities in solving a series of complex tasks.

 Prompt engineering is an emerging field dedicated to the development and optimization of prompts, enabling efficient utilization of LLMs across diverse applications and research domains~\cite{amatriain2024prompt,sahoo2024systematic}.
 Zero-shot prompting involves querying the LLM without any examples while few-shot prompting provides models with a few input-output examples~\cite{brown2020language}.
 Chain-of-thought (CoT)~\cite{wei2022chain,kojima2022large} prompting enables complex reasoning capabilities through intermediate reasoning steps.
-Despite its success, few-shot CoT~\cite{wei2022chain} needs human-labeled reasoning steps for each example, while zero-shot CoT~\cite{kojima2022large} may generate incorrect reasoning steps (especially for commonsense and arithmetic reasoning).
+Despite its success, Few-shot-CoT~\cite{wei2022chain} needs human-labeled reasoning steps for each example, while Zero-shot-CoT~\cite{kojima2022large} may generate incorrect reasoning steps (especially for commonsense and arithmetic reasoning).
 Several X-of-thought approaches~\cite{yao2024tree,yao2023beyond,gao2023pal,chen2022program} extend CoT on reasoning tasks, where X can be a tree, a graph, or a program.
-Auto-CoT~\cite{zhang2023automatic} improves zero-shot CoT by providing similar questions as few-shot examples for the target question.
-Self-consistency~\cite{wang2022self} sample multiple, diverse reasoning paths through few-shot CoT, and use the generations to select the most consistent answer.
+Auto-CoT~\cite{zhang2023automatic} improves Zero-shot-CoT by providing similar questions as few-shot examples for the target question.
+Self-consistency~\cite{wang2022self} sample multiple, diverse reasoning paths through Few-shot-CoT, and use the generations to select the most consistent answer.
 Analogical prompting~\cite{yasunaga2023large} leverages LLMs to automatically generate relevant few-shot examples for each question.
 In contrast to these works, our method emphasizes eliciting self-awareness in LLMs regarding potential errors and actively avoiding them.